-Our ability to become and remain profitable depends on our ability to generate revenue from our approved products, RELYVRIO in the U.S. and ALBRIOZA in Canada.
+Our ability to remain profitable depends on our ability to generate revenue from our approved products, RELYVRIO in the U.S. and ALBRIOZA in Canada.
 Other than RELYVRIO in the U.S. and ALBRIOZA in Canada, we have not yet launched any other approved products for commercial sale and have only recently begun generating revenue from product sales.
 Successful commercialization will require achievement of many key milestones, which vary by jurisdiction and may include demonstrating safety and efficacy in clinical trials, obtaining and maintaining regulatory, including marketing, approval for these product candidates, manufacturing, marketing and selling those products for which we, or any of our future collaborators, may obtain regulatory approval, satisfying any post-marketing requirements and obtaining reimbursement for our products from private insurance or government payors.
 Even if we successfully launch and commercialize RELYVRIO in the U.S. and ALBRIOZA in Canada, we may be unable to maintain profitability, unless AMX0035 is approved in other jurisdictions or for additional indications.
-Because of the uncertainties and risks associated with these activities, we are unable to accurately and precisely predict the timing and amount of revenues, the extent of any further losses or if or when we might achieve profitability.
-We and any future collaborators may never succeed in these activities and, even if we do, or any future collaborators do, we may never generate revenues that are large enough for us to achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability or a quarterly or annual basis.
+In June 2023, we announced that the CHMP of the EMA adopted a negative opinion on the application for conditional marketing authorisation of AMX0035 for the treatment of adults with ALS in the EU.
+Following our request for a formal re-examination in July 2023, CHMP is re-examining its initial opinion on the current application for conditional marketing authorisation.
+The re-examination procedure is an approximately four-month process, which includes the appointment of a different rapporteur and corapporteur from the initial evaluation.
+At the end of the re-examination, the EMA will review its initial opinion before issuing a final recommendation, which is expected in the fall of 2023.
+Because of the uncertainties and risks associated with these activities, we are unable to accurately and precisely predict the timing and amount of revenues, the extent of any further losses or if we might sustain profitability.
+We and any future collaborators may never succeed in these activities and, even if we do, or any future collaborators do, we may never generate revenues that are large enough for us to sustain profitability on a quarterly or annual basis.